Exciton radiative lifetimes in hexagonal diamond Ge and Si$_x$Ge$_{1-x}$ alloys: Introduction

 We find sizable exciton binding energies ($\sim\!30\,\unit{meV}$ in pristine 2H-Ge), confirming that the excitonic picture is the most appropriate to describe the optical properties of these systems.
 Our results demonstrate that pristine 2H-Ge has intrinsically very long radiative lifetimes, exceeding $10^{-4}\,\unit{s}$ at low temperature, highlighting its pseudo-direct character.
 Alloying with Si moderately enhances the dipole strength by lifting symmetry-imposed constraints, whereas uniaxial strain produces a far more dramatic enhancement, reducing the radiative lifetime by more than five orders of magnitude and approaching the nanosecond regime.
 The strained system displays dipole moments and radiative efficiencies that approach those of wurtzite GaN, our reference efficient wide-bandgap emitter.

 By combining exciton binding energies, dipole moments, oscillator strengths, and radiative lifetimes, our analysis provides a complementary theoretical perspective that reinforces previous findings of intrinsically weak optical activity in 2H-Ge.
 Our results substantiate the conclusion that the strong PL observed experimentally is likely driven by extrinsic mechanisms, while identifying strain engineering as a viable and highly effective route to enhance intrinsic light emission in 2H-Ge and reconcile theory and experimental results.
+The strain levels required to induce such effects are not unrealistic in nanowire geometries, where large elastic deformations can be sustained, with tensile strain approaching $\sim\!1.5\%$ reported in Ge nanowires and even larger values achievable, more generally, in semiconductor nanowires \cite{Guilloy_NanoLett_2015,Zhang_SciAdv_2016}.

 The article is organized as follows.
 In Section~\ref{sec:methods} we describe the computational methods employed for the calculation of the electronic and excitonic properties, in Section~\ref{sec:results} we present our results on the materials and their exciton radiative lifetimes.
 Finally, in Section~\ref{sec:conclusion} we summarize our findings and draw our conclusions.